THANK YOU FOR your RESPONSES TO THE SUPER FLY CALL out for stories about the US Air Force and American Black Music in Suffolk

-We launched our local Super Fly call out at the start of the year and within 24 hours were being interviewed on national BBC Radio - massive thank you to all at BBC Radio 4’s Today programme.
+We launched our local Super Fly call out at the start of the year and within 24 hours we were being interviewed on national BBC Radio 4 - massive thank you to the station’s flagship Today programme.

-We will launch our Spin programme in June and are grateful to the support of national organisations and East Suffolk’s eco Councillors.
+We launched our Spin programme in June and are grateful to the support of national organisations and East Suffolk’s all party eco Councillors.
+The project has already reached hundreds of school children.

 This year’s projects are Suffolk wide and nationally/ globally impactful.

-We are bringing our annual carnival celebrations back to the Woodbridge Regatta all day long on Sunday 29 June, with an opening address by Woodbridge Town Mayor.
+We brought our annual carnival celebrations back to the Woodbridge Regatta all day long on Sunday 29 June, with Nicky Don, of Rasta Yard and Ashanti sound systems, and Ben Osborne on decks and an opening address by Woodbridge Town Mayor.

-Thank you to everyone that’s supported us as we celebrate our 14th year.
+Thank you to everyone that’s supported us so far as we celebrate our 14th year.

 Woodbridge Festival started in 2012 and is a not-for-profit, collaborative, community run festival with charitable aims.
 It aims to present high quality, original artists to local audiences at accessible prices.
 It aims to promote creativity in the local community and encourage and support the creative economy.